metamath/lamp-guide/docs/index.md

 Metamath-lamp can provide a visualization to show you what it means.
 This only works when the tool has verified that justification and thus shows a green check.
-So let's first use unify to make sure what we want to visualize is proven.
+So let's first use unify to ensure that we've proven what we want to visualize.

-> While no step is selected,
+> While no step is selected, press the
-> press the
 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).

+All steps have green checkmarks, which means all steps are proven.
+Let's visualize a step:

 > Left-click on the green checkmark or the step label
 > for the step showing `oveq2i`